 The Measuring Heads are constructed of cast aluminum with a tough powder coating finish, insulation from the bus being provided by a layer of high-grade polymer.
 The head halves are easily joined around the bus by use of 8 bolts.

-The LKB Bi-Directional Current Metering Systems uses the LKP Measuring Heads (Heretofore mentioned as LKB in this manual).
+The LKB Bi-Directional Current Metering Systems uses the LKP Measuring Heads.
+This manual uses either the LKB or LKP model name for the Measuring Heads.